mozilla/learning-networks/clubs/events-women-girls-guide/content.md

 * Is the curriculum, resources and media being used include gender sensitivity and inclusion?
 * Are the exercises and learning hands-on, interactive and allow individuals to work in groups?
-* Have we predetermined working groups that mix of up the crowd and ensure a variety of personalities?
+* Have we predetermined working groups that mix up the crowd and ensure a variety of personalities?
-* Is the curriculum, resources and material sensitive to certain external factors that are most common with women, such as abuse, cyber violence, child safety, privacy etc?
+* Is the curriculum, resources and material sensitive to certain external factors that are most common with women, such as abuse, cyber violence, child safety, privacy, etc.?
-* Are sensitive topics being covered and if so am I aware of the triggers that might occur and how to handle them?
+* Are sensitive topics being covered, and if so, am I aware of the triggers that might occur and how to handle them?
 * Are there opportunities to talk in small groups where individuals may be more comfortable sharing their opinion?
 * Are there opportunities for participants to be assigned roles such as moderator, time-keeper, note-taker, etc.?
 * Are there safe places you can point attendees to after the event to continue sharing, talking and reflecting with others?

-Remember to be,
+Remember to be:

 * Open to real conversations where individuals can be vulnerable and open
 * Honest to each other
 * Respectful of different ideas and backgrounds
 * Understanding of different perspectives
 * Preview material ahead of time to ensure that it is appropriate for workshop participants
-* Applauding good behaviour or when individuals participate in ways that might be out of the norm for themselves
+* Encouraging of good behaviour or when individuals participate in ways that might be out of the norm for themselves

 ## Resources